edgelesssys/marblerun.sh/content/docs/building-services/ego.md

 ## TTLS
 Simply follow the steps on [adding a service]({{< ref "docs/workflows/add-service.md" >}}).
 No code changes and no recompiling needed.

-## Manaul TLS credentials handling
+## Manual TLS credentials handling

 If your service already uses TLS and gets the credentials from, e.g., a file, you just need to [adapt the manifest]({{< ref "docs/workflows/add-service.md#make-your-service-use-the-provided-tls-credentials" >}}).
 Otherwise, you need to make small code changes.